ahmedhgabr/Task_3/README.md

-# Task 3 - Scalable Applications with Spring Boot and MongoDB
+# Scalable Applications with Spring Boot and MongoDB

 ## Overview
 This project is a Spring Boot application using MongoDB.
-It manages users, posts, and comments with simple CRUD operations.
+It manages users, posts, and comments with CRUD operations.
 Additional features include updating usernames, fetching posts by author, and adding comments to posts.

 ## Features
 - Create, read, update, and delete users and posts.